 - Have a catering permit that is separate from their restaurant permit.

-- Prepare food in a kitchen that is approved and regularly inspected by the Snohomish Health District or the county that they are permitted by.
+- Prepare food in a kitchen that is approved and regularly inspected by the Snohomish County Health Department or the county that they are permitted by.

 - Be trained to handle food safely and have their Food Workers Card.